 As a public school band and choral conductor, and general music teacher, my pedagogy was philosophically rooted in the concept of aesthetic education that for me articulated what I experienced while making music.
 My pedagogy, therefore, was driven by ways to heighten students' musical experiences.
 The focus was the expressiveness of music in the absolute sense, with an acknowledgement that music served functional needs in a variety of contexts.
-I quickly learned that, when faced with a diversity of learning styles and musical potentials, attempting to heighten a student's musical experiences through one means or in one way was challenging on many levels.
 One way to address those issues was to involve students in a variety of music making experiences, including listening, performing, improvising, and composing and to accept the levels of meaningfulness and abilities at the individual level.
 During this time, I became more curious about what it meant to 'think in sound' and think creatively while making music, specifically when composing.
 This curiosity in my teaching generated the beginnings of my research program (see Research Statement for specifics).
 As well, this curiosity remains rooted in the belief that we all possess the ability to engage with the expressiveness of music and that this ability can be nurtured at some level regardless of learning, motivation, and musical potential.
 I continue to struggle, however, with whether or not music education programs provide the most effective means for each student to achieve his/her/their musical potential and to become independent musical thinkers who in turn can become informed audience members.